 - To remove the mailbox item from both PST and OST (online and offline folders), select the item and then press Delete

 - When Cached Exchange Mode is used, the Public Folders Favorites does not get synchronized by default.
-If user selects to sync public folder favorites, the OST file size may increases significantly.
+If the user selects to sync public folder favourites, the OST file size may increase significantly.

 Auto Archive OST Items- An Alternate

-You can select to auto archive mailbox items as this will help managing the mailbox and might help reduce the size of OST file.
+You can select to auto-archive mailbox items as this will help to manage the mailbox and might help reduce the size of OST file.
 To do this,

 - Click on the File tab